-You can help get your diabetes under control if you eat smart.
-The right foods can be an ally in your fight to keep your blood sugar levels in check.
+If you have diabetes, the right foods can be an ally in your fight to keep your blood sugar levels in check.

-Talk to your doctor, a registered dietitian, or a diabetes educator about how to keep track of how many carbs you eat, which can affect your blood sugar.
+Talk to your doctor, a registered dietitian, or a diabetes educator about how to keep track of how many carbs you eat.
+That can affect your blood sugar.
 They may recommend that you use the glycemic index.
 It ranks how different foods raise your blood sugar.
 The higher the index, the more it raises your levels.

 Watch your calories.
 Your age, gender, and activity level affect how many you need to eat to gain, lose, or maintain your weight.

 Go for fiber.
-You can get it from plant foods like whole grains, fruits, veggies, beans, and nuts.
-Studies suggest that people with type 2 diabetes who eat a high-fiber diet can improve their blood sugar and cholesterol levels.
+You can get it from foods like whole grains, fruits, veggies, beans, and nuts.
+If you have type 2 diabetes, a high-fiber diet can improve your blood sugar and cholesterol levels.

 How Much Can You Eat?

-Check the serving sizes on nutrition labels -- they may be smaller than you think.
+Check the serving sizes on nutrition labels.
+Servings may be smaller than you think.
 Eat only the amount of food in your diabetes meal plan.
 Extra calories lead to extra fat and pounds.

 Don't skip meals, though.
-Eat them, as well as snacks, at regular times every day.
+Eat them, and snacks, at regular times every day.

 What Is the TLC Diet for Diabetes?

-If you have high cholesterol along with diabetes, your doctor will probably recommend the TLC (Therapeutic Lifestyle Changes) plan.
+If you also have high cholesterol, your doctor probably will recommend something called the TLC (therapeutic lifestyle changes) plan.

 The goal is to lower your cholesterol level, drop extra weight, and get more active.
 That helps prevent heart disease, which is more common when you have diabetes.